heavybit/conduct/README.md

 We unequivocally and without prejudice want to surround ourselves with as many talented people as we can.
 Software is the future and in order for it to be a good one, it should include individuals with a diverse set of values, skills, knowledge, experiences and histories.
 As such, we are committed to providing a friendly, safe and welcoming environment, regardless of gender, sexual orientation, ability, ethnicity, or religion.

 ## We Foster Participation
 We believe in encouraging participation from traditionally marginalized groups.
 We believe those traditionally left out of industry-shaping conversations should help design today’s developer ecosystem.
-We advocate for a diverse group of experts through Heavybit’s leadership circles, speakers bureaus and mentorship pool.
+We advocate for a diverse group of experts,  founders and employees through Heavybit’s pipeline efforts, events, leadership circles, speakers bureaus and mentorship pool.
 We urge our event and community partners to do the same.

 ## Conferences
 Heavybit has a specific set of guidelines for our larger conferences, please read our conference conduct policy [here](./conference-conduct.md).